pulmonomics-lab/roplspvs/README.md

 7. Create a project folder for the analysis manually or use the Ropls-with-permutated-variable-selection-main folder.
 In this folder a subdirectory will be created called "outputR" where the results and the tables called model_table_to_analyse and the reordered_model_table_to_analyse describing which models are run will be stored.
 8. Create a folder and save your datamatrix and sampleID file here.
 Default name is "data_to_R_analysis" and is created by default in the project folder.
 You may also enter the path and foldername to your own input data folder.
 9. Save the Ropls_with_permutated_variable_selection_Configure_Get_Started.R and if advanced parameters are to be changed Ropls_with_permutated_variable_selection_Configure_Advanced.R in your project folder.
 The names of the files may be changed to your choice "Any_name_Advanced.R" and "Any_name_Get_Started.R".
-10. Edit basic settings of parameters in file "Ropls_with_permutated_variable_selection_Configure_Get_Started.R" which contains the parameters that has to be entered including file names, folder names and column names discribing the groups to be compared.
+10. Edit basic settings of parameters in file "Ropls_with_permutated_variable_selection_Configure_Get_Started.R" which contains the parameters that has to be entered including file names, folder names and column names describing the groups to be compared.
 Default settings and advanced parameters may be altered in file "Ropls_with_permutated_variable_selection_Configure_Advanced.R".

 ## Run analysis:
 When running Ropls_with_permutated_variable_selection_Run.R the data in Configure files are sent to file "Ropls_with_permutated_variable_selection_Models_of_each_comparison.Rmd" which renders one HTML file for each comparison containing score plots, loading plots, permutation pre and post variable selection plots and model statistics.
 When all comparisons have been performed "Ropls_with_permutated_variable_selection_Summary_of_models.Rmd" renders a summary HTML-file of all models containing tables of all selected models and all significant models.